future-proof-tn/randev-guide/docs/user-guide/index.md

 This guide will walk the user step by step to understand how Randev works and what is the utility of each section in it.

-## Logging into the application
+## Login

 There are multiple ways to login into the application.

 First of all you need to open the application, click on the menu dropdown icon then click on login.

 as soon as you are in the Login page, you will see multiple choices.

+### Google

 The first one of them is to continue with Google.

-With one simple click and you are logged in.
+once in the login page just click on log in with Google.

+### Facebook

 The second option is to continue with Facebook.

+once in the login page just click on log in with Facebook.

+### Existing account

-The last option to login is to use the sign in with Email option that requires you to already have an account.
+The last option to login is to use the sign in with Email option.

+ that requires you to already have an account.

  Which if you do not have you can use the create an account option to make one.

 <p align="center"><img src=./img/Login.jpg><p>

-## Searching for a store
+## Searching a store

-One of the exciting features Randev has is the search for a store feature
+### search by sector
+### Quick search

+If you are looking for a store with a specific name, Randev makes this as simple as:

-First of you need to open the application
+opening the application

-Then simply click on the search button that is on top of the page.
+Clicking on the search icon in the top of the home screen

-After that type in the name of the store.
+entering the name you are looking for

+Clicking on the search icon

+You can now see all the stores whose name are similar to the text you entered in the search field

 <p align="center"><img src=./img/search.jpg><p>

+### Advanced search

-### Locating the store on the map
+### Advanced search from the map

 Our application provides the exact store location that the business owner fills in when creating his store.

 To check where the store is you need to open the application and click on the store to check its details.

 <p align="center"><img src=./img/Location.png><p>

+### Locating the store on the map

 ### Refining the search criteria